 While fighting stress, anxiety and panic, where can affected people go?

 - Resident Doctors for Psychiatry

 - Doctors with advanced training in psychotherapeutic medicine

 Panic Attacks – the companion of anxiety disorders

 Panic attacks mean short phases of intense fear.
 The phases are accompanied by physical and emotional symptoms, which put those affected in extreme suffering.
 They often occur in combination with anxiety disorders.

 The following symptoms occur in the course of panic attacks:

 - Chest pain

-Treatment of anxiety and panic attacks
+Treatment and fight stress, anxiety and panic attacks

 Due to the presumption that the disease is due to neurobiological conditions and imbalances, the symptoms are often treated with medication.